pmsoftware/odietamo/docs/index.rst

 The source code is stored as data in the ODI repository and cannot be (easily) extracted out and stored in a modern source control tool.

-As such the world of modern development processes and practises (DevOps) is closed to projects and developers using this tool - unless one can develop software that will extract the code and put it into source control.
+As such the world of modern development processes and practices (DevOps) is closed to projects and developers using this tool - unless one can develop software that will extract the code and put it into source control.

-We do just that.
+We do that.

+And we do more.

+In fact, using our tools, we do Continous Integration.

 Welcome to ODI-SCM.

 Features At A Glance
 --------------------

-* Automated export of ODI object for check-in to the SCM system.
+* Automated export of ODI objects for check-in to the SCM system.
 * Support for Apache Subversion and Microsoft Team Foundation (TFS) SCM systems.
 * Automated import of ODI object source code from the SCM system to the ODI repository.
 * Full or Incremental ODI repository builds from the SCM system.